microsoft/LinuxTracepoints/README.md

   - Rust programs can use the [eventheader](rust/eventheader/README.md) or [eventheader_dynamic](rust/eventheader_dynamic/README.md) crates to generate eventheader-enabled Tracepoint events.
-- To collect events in a C++ program, use the [libtracepoint-control-cpp](libtracepoint-control-cpp).
+- To collect events in a C++ program, use [libtracepoint-control-cpp](libtracepoint-control-cpp).
 Note that your program must run as a privileged user because access to the event collection system is restricted by default.